hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/models/product.md

 *   **Error Handling:** If the `Product` class raises exceptions for invalid input (e.g., non-numeric values for `first_level_category_id`), include `pytest.raises` to test the exception handling mechanisms.

-This expanded test suite provides a far more thorough and useful testing strategy.
+This expanded test suite provides a far more thorough and useful testing Startegy.
 Remember to adapt the tests based on the actual expected behavior and possible issues within the `Product` class.
 Remember to fill in the placeholder values with your actual test data.